What are the schools in Mexico like?

 When we asked about the schools in Mexico, they said...

 "This school is a properly run school in that it requires the students to comply properly with discipline - unlike most other private schools here.
 The teachers are excellent and the school has a good, varied curriculum strong in sciences.
 It offers a two-year prepa.
-Most importantly it is a LAY school - not religious - so there is none of the time-wasting religious ritual found at some other schools," remarked one parent with kids at St Patricks School in Monterrey.
+Most importantly it is a LAY school - not religious - so there is none of the time-wasting religious ritual found at some other schools," explained one expat in Monterrey, Mexico with kids at St Patricks School.

 Please login to continue reading this article.